iffn/gltf-extensions/extensions/2.0/OMI_physics_body/README.trigger.md

 The `"nodes"` property is an array of integer indices that reference descendant glTF nodes with a trigger property, which make up a compound trigger on this glTF node.
 If not specified or empty, this node is not a compound trigger.

 When this property is set and contains valid items, this indicates that this glTF node is a compound trigger.
 Each item is the index of a glTF node that must have its own OMI_physics_body trigger property, and must be a descendant of this node.

+### Collision Filter

+The `"collisionFilter"` property is an integer index that references a collision filter in the document-level collisionFilters array in the `OMI_physics_body` extension.
+If not specified or -1, the default collision filter is used.

 ## JSON Schema